 Networked resources in the Library

 In addition to our subscription databases, the Library has a number of networked CDROM resources relating to Australasia.
-These can be accessed through all Library PCs or via our standalone JukeBox PC, and include:
+These can be accessed through the designated PCs in the Newspapers and Family History zone.
+And include:

 - AGCI: Australasian Genealogical Computer Index